superphiz/docs.rocketpool.net/src/guides/node/securing-your-node.md

 You should absolutely take all essential steps.

-*Wizards only: If you want to go above and beyond and know your way around the terminal, have a look as the popular open source [imthenachoman/How-To-Secure-A-Linux-Server]( https://github.com/imthenachoman/How-To-Secure-A-Linux-Server ) guide.*
+*Wizards only: If you want to go above and beyond and know your way around the terminal, have a look at the popular open source [imthenachoman/How-To-Secure-A-Linux-Server]( https://github.com/imthenachoman/How-To-Secure-A-Linux-Server ) guide.*

 ## Keep your client machine secure (essential)